input-output-hk/hermes/docs/src/architecture/09_architecture_decisions/0003-app-ver-control.md

 ## Risks

-* Failing to specify a version control policy and method of enforcement at a sufficiently advanced state of maturity could make it difficult to interoperate with Hermes applications over time.
+* Failing to specify a version control policy and method of enforcemen at a sufficiently advanced state of maturity could make it difficult to interoperate with Hermes applications over time.

 ## Consequences